 Many disabled people need support with daily living – and those of us who do know all too well that our Social Care system is not fit for purpose.

-Chronic underfunding worsened by austerity, staff shortages and bureaucracy has created a system that cannot meet our needs today or tomorrow – a system which has been eroded our human rights for far too long – leaving too many people isolated, in crisis, unable to cope.
+Chronic underfunding worsened by austerity and followed by the global pandemic , has fuelled staff shortages and bureaucracy and resulted in a system that cannot meet our needs today or tomorrow.
+Simply put, the social care system has eroded our human rights for far too long – leaving too many disabled and older people isolated, in crisis, unable to cope.

 Our Care, Our Rights, Our Voices